“We see the forest before the trees”Navon, D. (1977)

-As we are living in a complex world, the proper identification of objects is very important if we are to interact effectively with our environment.
-Early theories of object recognition often assumed that we first process specific single features/details of an object followed by a more general or global processing during which those single features are integrated and merged.
+We live in a complex world, and the proper identification of objects is very important if we are to interact effectively with our environment.
+Early theories of object recognition often assumed that we first process specific single features/details of an object, followed by more general or global processing during which single features are integrated and merged.

-However, there is evidence that that general (or global) processing precedes specific, detailed (or local) processing.
-Some examples: words are recognized before individual letters are and often, larger elements are perceived before recognizing the smaller ones like in the classical Navon figure (see Fig 1).
+However, there is evidence that general (or global) processing precedes specific, detailed (or local) processing.
+Some examples: words are recognized more quickly than individual letters, and often larger elements are perceived before the smaller ones, like in the classical Navon figure (see Fig 1).

 Navon’s experiments were based on presentations of large characters which were composed of many small characters: